1austrartsua1/FormalConvexOpt/readme.md

 Few people know this, but there are growing movements to make this a possibility throughout the mathematical community.
 This work is based on the Lean interactive proof assistant, which has attracted significant interest from mathematicians trying to "formalize" and "computerize" mathematical proofs.

 This repo is an attempt to formalize in Lean some basic convex optimization algorithm proofs.
-I focus on gradient descent with constant stepsize and (thusfar) prove
+I focus on gradient descent with constant stepsize in a real inner product space, and (thusfar) prove

 1. The well-known $O(1/k)$ convergence rate.
 2. Under strong convexity, the well-known linear convergence rate. (aka: exponential, geometric rate).